Pumpkin Caramel Cheesecake Cupcakes –

 2 c pumpkin puree

-1 c vegetable oil (you could substitute butter if desired)
+1 c unsalted butter, melted & cooled slightly (you could substitute vegetable oil if desired)

 2/3 c milk